-NUST MISIS scientists have developed a production technology of “self-healing” asphalt-concrete materials for road surfaces.
+NUST MISIS scientists have developed a production technology of “self-healing” asphalt-concrete materials for the road pavements.

-This unique composition, which is modified with carbon nanotubes, when combinedwith the new technology used for the dissolution of roadway platform cracks, will allow for a significant reduction in the time it takes to repair a road, from days to mere hours.
-Additionally, the developers have said thatthe cost of road repairs and construction will be at least 3 times cheaper.
-This technology was marked and approved by International Transport Alliance (ITA) experts, and became the first international development included in ITA`s program.
+This unique composition, which is modified with carbon nanotubes, when combinedwith the new technology used for the dissolution of roadway pavement cracks, will allow to reduce the time for the road maintenance from days to hours.
+Additionally, the developers have said thatthe cost of road maintenance will be at least 3 times cheaper.
+This technology was marked and approved by International Transportation Alliance „One Belt & On Road” (ITA) experts, and became the first international R&D project included in ITA`s program.

-The new technology developed at NUST MISIS eliminates long and inconvenient replacement methods ofa roadway`s capping layer, which requires extended closures of part of routes and causes significant traffic congestion.
-The method involves the use of an innovative composition of „self-healing” asphalt-concrete materials, in which a small percentage of carbon nanotubes is introduced as a modifying additive.
+The new technology developed at NUST MISIS eliminates long and inconvenient replacement methods ofa roadway`s pavement, which requires extended closures of part of road lines and causes significant traffic congestion.
+The method involves the use of an innovative composition of „induction-healing” asphalt-concrete materials, in which a small percentage of carbon nanotubes is introduced as a modifying additive.

 Current-conducting, multi-walled carbon nanotubes „Taunit-M” have unique parameters which determine their inductive sensitivity: a high specific surface area (about 200м2) and an external diameter of 40 nanometers, which provide the length in 1 gram of tubes that exceeds the length of Earth’s equator by ten times.
 That’s roughly the same length as from Earth to the Moon.

-The introduction and uniform distribution of nanotubes into a viscous asphaltic medium is a complex technological challenge, yet one capable of being solved and patented only by Russian specialists.
+The introduction and uniform distribution of nanotubes into a viscous asphalt matrix is a complex technological challenge, yet one capable of being solved and patented only by Russian specialists.

 Operating principle of „self-healing” asphalt

-In the case of microcracks forming in asphalt after temperature changes (which is a specific problem for Russian latitudes), special mobile equipmentwitheither high-frequency radiation or super-high-frequency radiation is used for „healing” the cracks or balancing the road’srut.
+In the case of micro-cracks forming in asphalt after temperature changes (which is a specific problem for Russian latitudes), special mobile equipmentwitheither high-frequency induction or super-high-frequency induction is used for „healing” the cracks or balancing the road’srut.
 This mobile equipment quickly warms the coating layer, newly sealing it and eliminating („healing”) the defects.
 At this stage, the carbon nanotubes play the role of induction nano-aggregates, effectively transforming the electromagnetic radiation energy into thermal energy for the „weakening” of the coating composition.

 Currently, a number of universities and technological companies from China and the Netherlands are also developing similar induction self-healing technologies, in which a metal fiber with a size of